devoctomy/VisualEBookReaderPoc/README.md

 The following should be generated,

 * 'output' directory
+* 'ttscache' directory within 'output' directory
+* {sha256}.mp3 = Within 'ttscache' directory. audio narration of shorttext.txt, {sha256} is the sha256 for the text passed into the TTS service.
 * directory for this specific session (unique guid) within 'output' directory.

 and within session output directory,